jsmith628/maths-traits/README.md

 # Release Stability

-At the moment, this project is considered to be in Alpha, so expect to see changes to the API over time.
-As it stands however, those planned changes are almost certainly going to be centered around the analysis module, with maybe a couple minor tweaks happening to integer and module_like.
-Hence, I would consider much of the algebra module, especially group_like and ring_like, to be mostly stable.
+At the moment, this project is considered to be in Alpha, so expect to see changes to the API in the near future.
+As it stands, however, these changes almost certainly will centered around the `analysis` module, with a couple minor tweaks to `integer` and `module_like`.
+Hence, on that note, I would actually consider much of the `algebra` module, especially `group_like` and `ring_like`, to be mostly stable, though not guaranteed.

+Once the general API is stable, the crate will probably signify this with an update to version 0.2.0.